kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/107-container-registries/index.md

 - **Amazon Elastic Container Registry (ECR)**: Amazon ECR is a fully-managed Docker container registry provided by Amazon Web Services, offering high scalability and performance for storing, managing, and deploying container images.

-- **Azure Container Registry (ACR)**: ACR is a managed registry provided by Microsoft Azure, offering Geo-replication, access control, and integration with other Azure services.

 Visit the following resources to learn more:

 - [@official@Docker Registry](https://docs.docker.com/registry/)